Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

 - "this hash function may have hash collision, do the hashing a different way"

 If an auditor believes that a function has a vulnerability, it is their duty to weaponize that vulnerability into a proof of concept exploit that will cause significant damage to the system or permanent grief/denial of service.
 Even if the vague generality is proven true by another auditor submitting an actual exploit with PoC, only that other auditor will receive a reward - the vague generality submission will be marked as invalid.

+## Human Error

+Findings that involve human error where users call functions with incorrect inputs will in most cases be judged as invalid submissions.
+Examples include:
+- "user sends tokens to the contract address by mistake, their tokens are stuck, implement a rescue function"
+- "owner calls function with incorrect parameter, something bad happens"

+Similarly off-chain human issues will in most cases also be judged as invalid submissions, for example:
+- "user dies and their private keys are lost, funds are stuck forever"
+- "owner in a coma, owner-specific functions can't be called, need a backup owner"

 ## Format